 SNS proposed the ORNL’s 5-year plan for Mantid to illustrate their requirements on Mantid.

 8.7 Drive the adding of Mantid training material for direct inelastic scattering

+Ross and Toby said this work still needs to be done.

 Toby: could you please comment on this?
 We missed first five minutes.